tinuva/SDRPlusPlusBrown/readme.md

 [Changelog](changelog.md)

-Please see [upstream project page](https://github.com/AlexandreRouma/SDRPlusPlus) for the main list of its features.
+Please see [upstream project page](https://github.com/AlexandreRouma/SDRPlusPlus) for the basic list of its features.

+Please see [brown fork page](https://sdrpp-brown.san.systems) for list of fork features.

 ## Thanks